msdominguez/jou-query/README.md

 # jou-query

-A journal application built with JQuery and Node.js.
+A journal application built with JQuery, Node.js, and MongoDB.
 Create, view, edit, delete, and favorite journal entries.

 ## How to use